Tazering/Tazering-Library/Data-Structures-and-Algorithms/Graph-Theory/Graph-Theory.md

         - update cost accordingly
     4. repeat until cheapest cost is known for every node
     5. calculate final path

+## **Greedy Algorithms**
+- at each step, pick the most optimal move
+- solves the problem pretty well

+*Approximation Algorithm*: solves something pretty well
+- speed
+- how close to optimal solution

+Travelling Sales person has O(n!) time

+*NP-complete*: problems that are very hard to solve

 **Queue**: first in, first out
 - *enqueue*: adds the element to the front of the queue
 - *dequeue*: removes the oldest element in the queue

 **Stack**: last in, first out